Sandra Bullock: Personal life

 Bullock owns properties in Los Angeles, Austin and New Orleans.

 On December 20, 2000, she was in a private jet crash on a runway from which she and the two crew escaped uninjured.
 Pilot error and blizzard conditions were responsible.
-The crew were unable to activate the runway lights during a night landing at Jackson Hole Airport.
+The crew was unable to activate the runway lights during a night landing at Jackson Hole Airport.

 Bullock won a multimillion-dollar judgment against Benny Daneshjou, the builder of her Lake Austin, Texas, home in October 2004.
 The jury ruled that the house was uninhabitable.
 It has since been torn down and rebuilt.
 Daneshjou and his insurer later settled with Bullock for roughly half the awarded verdict.

 While Bullock was in Massachusetts on April 18, 2008, shooting The Proposal, she and her then-husband Jesse James were in a vehicle that was hit head-on by a drunk driver.
 They were uninjured.